chu-mirror/sb/README.md

 Based on this concept,
-I wrote a simple Bourne Shell script together with traditional vi to implement my own editing, see my archived "sb-old" repository for more imformation, this project is its successor.
+I wrote a simple Bourne Shell script together with traditional vi to implement my own editing, see my archived "sb-old" repository for more information, this project is its successor.
 With the experience
-got from the more general purpose shell/ex implementation, I decide to cut off some flexibility to gain a more effective framework, in order to reduce pains of typing and maintaining.
+got from the more general-purpose shell/ex implementation, I decided to cut off some flexibility to gain a more effective framework, in order to reduce the pains from typing and maintaining.
 The concept can be implemented in other editors, even easier.